npfernandes/ensemblify/docs/source/cli_workflow.md

 # CLI Workflow
 In this short example, we will:

-- [Generate](#1-generate-a-protein-conformational-ensemble) an ensemble of 10 conformations for Histatin 5, an intrinsically disordered protein (IDP) with 24 residues;
+- [Generate](#1-generate-a-protein-conformational-ensemble) an ensemble of 10 conformations for Histatin 5 (Hst5), an intrinsically disordered peptide with 24 residues;
 - [Convert](#2-convert-the-generated-ensemble-to-trajectory-format) the generated ensemble to trajectory format;
 - [Analyze](#3-analyze-your-generated-ensemble) the generated ensemble by calculating structural properties;
 - [Reweight](#4-reweight-your-generated-ensemble-using-experimental-saxs-data) the generated ensemble using experimental SAXS data, and re-calculate structural properties using the optimal set of conformer weights.